kaihendry/dabase.com/content/blog/security-headers.md

 https://twitter.com/ineffyble

-* Strict-Transport-Security - not relevant; https hard coded
+- Strict-Transport-Security - not relevant; https hard coded
-* Content-Security-Policy - not relevant, **client not a browser**
+- Content-Security-Policy - not relevant, **client not a browser**
-* X-Frame-Options - not relevant, **client not a browser**
+- X-Frame-Options - not relevant, **client not a browser**
-* X-Content-Type-Options - not relevant, **client not a browser**
+- X-Content-Type-Options - not relevant, **client not a browser**
-* Referrer-Policy - not relevant, **client not a browser**
+- Referrer-Policy - not relevant, **client not a browser**
-* Permissions-Policy - not relevant, **client not a browser**
+- Permissions-Policy - not relevant, **client not a browser**

 # Adding headers on AWS

 tl;dr a PITA -- from AWS Support

-Addition of custom response headers is not a native feature built into CloudFront at this time, which means that you need to rely on a feature or service that allows arbitrary modifications to responses.
+Custom response headers is not a native feature built into CloudFront at the time writing, which means that you need to rely on a feature or service that allows arbitrary modifications to responses.
 Currently, this is only allowed by Lambda@edge or CloudFront functions.

 The latter is a recently introduced alternative to Lambda@edge with lower pricing that allows basic transformations to your requests or responses using